yolken/yolken-blog/site/_posts/2020-12-25-phd-to-tech.md

 1. Ability to break down large technical problems into smaller chunks, work on them over many years despite roadblocks
-2. Comfort with quantitative analysis, particularly when the underlying data are messy or incomplete
+2. Comfort with complex quantitative analysis, particularly when the underlying data are messy or incomplete
 3. Strong communication skills